-\paragraph{Policy likelihood} Next, we examine our choice of the policy likelihood parameterization.
-Recall from \Cref{sec:methods_policy} that we model the unmasking probability for each position using a Bernoulli distribution.
+\paragraph{Policy likelihood.} Recall from \Cref{sec:methods_policy} that we model the unmasking probability for each position using a Bernoulli distribution.
 This has the advantage of admitting very efficient inference and likelihood calculations, but relies on the network $f_\phi$ to implicitly embed relationships between different tokens in the scores $\vb_t$, and runs the risk of producing $\gU_t^{\pi} = \emptyset$ in case $\vu_t = \mathbf{0}$.
-In this experiment, we therefore investigate a more involved sampling procedure, which we call \emph{dynamic Plackett-Luce sampling} (DPLS; detailed description in \autoref{sec:appendix-dpls}) which is guaranteed to unmask at least one position in each step and which non-linearly combines the scores $\vb_t$ through a softmax, while still allowing for variable-size unmasking sets $\gU_t^{\pi}$.
-Since this affects not only the sampling strategy but also the likelihood computation, we retrain the policies from \Cref{sec:exp-bl32}; the resulting downstream accuracy on GSM8k is then showed in \autoref{fig:sampling-ablation-gsm8k-rls}.
-We observe that both methods achieve very similar performance, aligning closely with the Fast-dLLM frontier, which might provide additional support for the hypothesis that this frontier is optimal in the semi-AR setting.
-Furthermore, DPLS policies appear to show slightly better controllability via $\alpha$ parameter (as indicated by a larger spread of policies trained with varying $\alpha$).
+Here, we therefore investigate a more involved sampling procedure, which we call \emph{dynamic Plackett-Luce sampling} (DPLS; detailed description in \autoref{sec:appendix-dpls}) which is guaranteed to unmask at least one position in each step and which combines the scores $\vb_t$ through a softmax.
+We retrain the policies from \Cref{sec:exp-bl32} using DPLS; the resulting downstream accuracy on GSM8K is then shown in \autoref{fig:sampling-ablation-gsm8k-rls}.
+We observe that both methods achieve very similar performance, aligning closely with the Fast-dLLM, which might provide additional support for the hypothesis that this frontier is optimal in the semi-AR setting.
+Furthermore, DPLS policies appear to show slightly better controllability via $\alpha$ (as indicated by a larger spread of policies trained with varying $\alpha$).